Complex Matching Distance and Stability for Minimal Projective Resolutions, with Applications to Persistence: Complex Matching Distance

 with $|P\down^{M}|= (\dots,0,1,3,2), |P\down^{N}| = (\dots,0,0,1,1)$.
 Padding $P^N\down$ by $C\down:= \Cone(\id_{\k[\bfP]_{12}}) \ds \Cone(\id_{\k[\bfP]_{22}})[1]$ to have $F\down = P^N\down \ds C\down$, we can define a pre-matching $B \in \pMatch(P^M\down, F\down)$ by the following table:

-where the matrices of differencials under the above orders of summands are given by the following table:
+where the coefficient matrices of differentials under the above orders of summands are given by the following table:

 and hence $B$ does not satisfy the compatibility condition on differentials for $(P^M\down, F\down)$.
-However, we have the following commutative diagram, where the vertical morphisms are isomorphisms (we omit $\ro(\cdots)$ parts in the entries of matrices for simplicity):
+However, we have the following commutative diagram, where the vertical morphisms are isomorphisms (we omit $\ro(\cdots)$ parts in the entries of matrices for simplicity, namely express them by their coefficient matrices):

 Define a complex $F'\down$ by the upper row in the diagram.
-Then $\pMatch(P^M\down, F\down) = \pMatch(P^M\down, F'\down)$, and since $F'\down \cong F\down$, we have $(P^M\down, F'\down) \in \Res(P^M\down, P^N\down)$, and the $B$ above satisfies the compatibility on differentials for $(P^M\down, F'\down)$, and hence $B \in \Match(P^M\down, F'\down)$, and $\cost(B) = 1$.
-Therefore $\distB(P\down^{M},P\down^{N}) \le \cost(B) = 1$.
+Then $\pMatch(P^M\down, F\down) = \pMatch(P^M\down, F'\down)$, and since $F'\down \cong F\down$, we have $(P^M\down, F'\down) \in \Padnn(P^M\down, P^N\down)$, and the $B$ above satisfies the compatibility on differentials for $(P^M\down, F'\down)$, and hence $B \in \Match(P^M\down, F'\down)$, and $\cost(B) = 1$.
+Therefore $\distCM(P\down^{M},P\down^{N}) \le \cost(B) = 1$.
 Since $\hat{\al}(P^M\down) \ne \hat{\al}(P^N\down)$, it holds by Lemma \ref{lem:distB=zero} (2) that

 \end{example}

 The following is a slightly simplified version of an example reported by Luis Scoccola to the first version of the preprint.

 \begin{example} Let $\bfP:= \{1 < 2 < 3 < 4 < 5\}$, and let $M:= V_{[2,4]}$ and $N:= 0$.
 Then